-I briefly spoke with [the suspect] who indicated that he did write the Facebook post… He initially indicated that it was a threat, but during the formal statement indicated that it was not a threat. – Stearns County Sheriff’s Report
+I briefly spoke with Benson who indicated that he did write the Facebook post and indicated that he wrote this in response to the opinion posted by Marker in the St. Cloud Times.
+He identified John Gagliardi as his grandfather and stated the article had upset him.
+He initially indicated that it was a threat, but during the formal statement indicated that it was not a threat.” – Stearns County Sheriff’s Report (May 9, 2014)

 Saint John’s Employee Admits to Threat / Stearns County Refuses to Pursue

 On Wednesday, February 1, 2012, the Stearns County Sheriff and local FBI office were notified that a Saint John’s University employee, Johnny Gagliardi-Benson, had made a threatening remark on his Facebook page.